mbrylewi/BookingScrapper/README.md

 ### The simple_scrapper() function

-Without saving the file,  you can check quickly the tendency of an area providing the date, it will not generate a file but will show you in the console
+Without saving the file,  you can check quickly the tendency of an area providing the date, it will not generate a file but will show you in the console.

+* For example, you can get **simply the name and the hotel price** (without the details on the rooms and commodities), by adding this line of code to the main file `scrapper.py`:

+`core.simple_scrapper(destination='Asakusa Area',
+                     checkin='2022-01-10',
+                     limit_page=10)`